Merry Christmas U.S. taxpayers. H.R. 1865, the Further Consolidated Appropriations Act, 2020, is now law.

 And yes, tax inequities are a continuing way of life on Capitol Hill, even when lawmakers are looking to correct earlier mistakes.

-New tax-related retirement options: The Setting Every Community Up for Retirement Enhancement Act of 2019, or SECURE Act, is a major part of this bill.
+New tax-related retirement options: The Setting Every Community Up for Retirement Enhancement Act of 2019, or SECURE Act, also is a major part of this typical year-end legislative effort.

 It was passed overwhelmingly by the House last spring, but got no look by the Senate until this past week.